I consider myself someone who really likes food. But recently, I keep meeting people who really really like food.

 - Wrap each dough ball separately in plastic wrap and chill.
 Unwrap and let rest at room temperature on a lightly floured work surface, covered with a light dusting of flour for about an hour or two before shaping.
 DO AHEAD: Can be made 3 days ahead.

 - To Make the Pizzas: Pull out a pizza round from the fridge one hour before you plan on baking.
 Dust dough with flour and place on a floured work surface.
-Preheat oven to its hottest setting, 550°F. Gently shape dough into a 10"–12" disk handling it as minimally as possible.
+Place a Baking Steel or pizza stone in top third of oven and preheat oven to its hottest setting, 550°F. Gently shape dough into a 10"–12" disk handling it as minimally as possible.
 Arrange dough disk on parchment-lined baking peel; top with minced anchovy and garlic and a drizzle of olive oil.
 Pile on the shaved zucchini.
 Note: It's ok to add more than you think feels right here because the zucchini shrinks down a lot.
 Top with roughly cubed mozzarella or burrata.
 Sprinkle with nice salt.
 Drizzle with a splash more olive oil.

 - Bake pizza until top is blistered, about 5 minutes.
 Transfer to a work surface.
 Top with basil leaves.
 Slice and serve.